jan-bogaerts/mark/src/markdownCode.md

         if item:
           item = path.relative(output, item)
           items.append(item)
-        this.cache.setResult(fragment.key, item) # set the cache so the rest of the system know this transformer is up to date for the fragment saveFile(items)
+        this.cache.setResult(fragment.key, item, item) # set the cache so the rest of the system know this transformer is up to date for the fragment saveFile(items)
     ```